 They really had changed.
 Closing his eyes, he tentatively leaned back and entrusted himself to her.

 He hadn't played a single game in those six months.
-The physiotherapy took up all of his spare hours, and then there was studying.
-He had technically lost just two years, but he had forgotten so much that his level of education was below even that of the average fourteen-year-old.
-He had to go to reform school and relearn basic trigonometry and kanji and everything else in-between.
+The physiotherapy took up all of his spare hours, and then there was all the studying he had to do.
+Technically, he had only lost two years, but he had forgotten so much that his level of education was below even that of the average fourteen-year-old.
+He had to attend reform school to relearn basic trigonometry and kanji and everything else in-between.
 Actually, it was a little embarrassing, especially when Suguha remarked on how easy his homework was.

 But when he thought about it, perhaps he was just afraid.
 If he had to explain this feeling to someone, he probably wouldn't be able to describe it at all.
 If he didn't have games, who was he?
 What if he tried logging onto one of his games and everything felt different and nothing was fun anymore?
 What then?